California’s EMS is on life support and needs your help.

 The root of this problem is the Medi-Cal reimbursement rate which is controlled by the state, outside of the influence of any single agency.
 To be clear, a change to the rate would mean a change for everyone, not just the team members at Royal.

 Let me explain what the Medi-Cal reimbursement means before I go on.
 Medi-Cal reimbursement refers to the rate that ambulance companies are paid by the state for transporting a Medi-Cal patient.
 Because I can’t underscore the significance, this pays EMS companies less than a quarter of the cost to run a trip.
 We’re all running at a loss.
+When ambulance providers are forced to operate at a loss, the ripple effect touches recruitment, retention, patient safety, and long-term sustainability of EMS in California.
+Increasing this rate would not only improve wages but also strengthen operational stability, training quality, and patient care across the board.

 The California EMS industry serves the largest Medi-Cal population in the nation and ranks 46th lowest in reimbursement.
 We haven’t seen a rate increase since 1999.
 This goes without saying, but things have changed since 1999, and the common denominator is that everything costs more.